 Pickens is a very small city located in the state of South Carolina.
 With a population of 3,173 people and six constituent neighborhoods, Pickens is the 111th largest community in South Carolina.

 Pickens is a somewhat ethnically-diverse city.
 The people who call Pickens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pickens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pickens include German, English, Italian, and Swedish.
+Important ancestries of people in Pickens include German, English, Italian, and Greek.

 The most common language spoken in Pickens is English.
 Other important languages spoken here include Greek and Spanish.